 Transmitter requirements are tested at the antenna connector, with the remaining antenna connector(s) being terminated.
-If the manufacturer has declared the transmitter paths to be equivalent, it is sufficient to measure the signal at any one of the transmitter antenna connectors.
+If the manufacturer has declared the transmitter paths to be equivalent (D.44), it is sufficient to measure the signal at any one of the transmitter antenna connectors.

 4.5.1.2 Receive configurations